 - Our off-site visits are designed to enhance curricular and recreational opportunities for all our pupils and provide a wider range of experiences than could be provided on the school site alone as well as promoting the independence of our children as learners.
 All visits and activities are risk assessed to ensure they are appropriate for individual pupils.
 Visits include: swimming, accessing the gym, riding for the disabled and accessing local parks, shops and recreational centres. - We run after school activities on Mondays to Thursdays; these include rebound therapy and music therapy.
-We also afford senior students the opportunity to take part in a wide range of residential activities appropriate to their individual SEN need. - We work closely with other organisations such as 'Reaching Higher' who run rebound and dance clubs on our site. - W Our curriculum in the college promotes the transition of skills into the community including strong links to local FE colleges and specialist providers in the adult community.
+We also afford senior students the opportunity to take part in a wide range of residential activities appropriate to their individual SEN need. - 🙀 We work closely with other organisations such as 'Reaching Higher' who run rebound and dance clubs on our site. - ₩ We run a two week summer school for pupils aged two to sixteen during the first two weeks of the summer holidays. - We Our curriculum in the secondary department promotes the transition of skills into the community including strong links to local FE colleges and specialist providers in the adult community.